Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: System Model

 \subsection{Distributed Flexible Coupler Array}

-As shown in Fig.~\ref{FCM}, the proposed FC array consists of $M$ FC antennas.
-Each FC antenna comprises one fixed-position active antenna and $N$ passive couplers, which can move within a designated region, i.e., $\mathcal{C}_m$ surrounding the $m$-th active antenna.
+As shown in Fig.~\ref{FCAM}, the proposed FCA array consists of $M$ FCAs.
+Each FCA comprises one fixed-position active antenna and $N$ passive couplers, which can move within a designated region, i.e., $\mathcal{C}_m$ surrounding the $m$-th active antenna.
 Each active antenna is connected to a single RF chain.
 The positions of passive couplers are mechanically adjustable with the aid of actuation components such as micro-electro-mechanical systems (MEMS), which offer low power consumption and fast response.
-Moreover, each FC antenna is equipped with local computing hardware, i.e., an LPU, which carries out the necessary baseband processing tasks, such as channel estimation and signal precoding and combining, in a decentralized and parallel fashion, as shown in Fig.~\ref{FCM}.
+Moreover, each FCA is equipped with local computing hardware, i.e., an LPU, which carries out the necessary baseband processing tasks, such as channel estimation and signal precoding and combining, in a decentralized and parallel fashion, as shown in Fig.~\ref{FCAM}.
 Each LPU is connected to the common CPU at the base station (BS) via separate flexible cables, such as coaxial cables.
-These cables supply power to the FC antenna and also facilitate control and signal exchange between the LPU and the CPU.
+These cables supply power to the FCA and also facilitate control and signal exchange between the LPU and the CPU.
 The users are each assumed to be equipped with a single fixed-position antenna.
 In this architecture, the signals radiated by the passive couplers are generated through induced currents excited by their associated active antenna via near-field electromagnetic coupling, without requiring additional RF chains or feeding networks.
-By reconfiguring only the passive coupler positions within a small local region, the proposed FC array enhances wireless communication performance while avoiding the movement of active antennas or RF chains, thereby significantly reducing mechanical control complexity and energy consumption.
+By reconfiguring only the passive coupler positions within a small local region, the proposed FCA array enhances wireless communication performance while avoiding the movement of active antennas or RF chains, thereby significantly reducing mechanical control complexity and energy consumption.